dormant-user/env-files/README.md

 - **LOG_CONFIG** - FilePath or dictionary of key-value pairs for log config.
 - **ALLOWED_ORIGINS** - Origins that are allowed to retrieve secrets.
 - **ALLOWED_IP_RANGE** - IP range that is allowed to retrieve secrets. _(eg: `10.112.8.10-210`)_

+> Checkout [decryptors][decryptors] for more information about decrypting the retrieved secret from the server.

 <details>
 <summary>Auto generate a <code>SECRET</code> value</summary>